 What is beta?

-Products which are released under beta are new solutions/features that we continue to build/tweak based on feedback from customers and closely monitor for issues.
-This is to ensure that such newly launched products meet the high quality standard of Exotel general availability guidelines.
+Products that are released under beta are new solutions/features that we continue to build/tweak based on feedback from customers and closely monitor for issues.
+This is to ensure that such newly launched products meet the high-quality standard of Exotel general availability guidelines.

 Support for beta release

 During the beta phase, customers can provide feedback or raise issues via our Customer Happiness team - firstname.lastname@example.org

 However, since these products are in beta, the time taken to respond to some of the queries or issues may be longer as it will be directly handled by our product and engineering teams and not covered by our standard support SLAs.